If you are dialysis dependent, you may wonder if you can still take a cruise.

 Can You Go on a Cruise While Having Dialysis?

-It is possible to take a cruise while having dialysis treatments.
-At-home dialysis treatments such as Peritoneal Dialysis can be completed in the guest’s cabin or medical center.
+At-home dialysis treatments, such as Peritoneal Dialysis, can be completed in the guest’s cabin or medical centre.
 Hemodialysis can also be completed on board and comes at an additional cost.

-It’s important that you make sure that the cruise you are booking is able to accommodate dialysis treatments, as not all are.
-Booking as early as possible is also important as spaces are often limited.
+It’s important to make sure that the cruise you are booking can accommodate dialysis treatments, as not all cruises can.

 “For each cruise, there is a dedicated dialysis unit onboard where your dialysis treatments will take place.
 The onboard dialysis team will care for you during your cruise and can be contacted 24 hours a day.”